Belarus in the Eurovision Song Contest 2005: At Eurovision

-The two semi-finals and the final were broadcast in Belarus on the First Channel with commentary by Ales Kruglyakov.
-The Belarusian spokesperson, who announced the Belarusian votes during the final, was Elena Ponomareva.
+The semi-final and the final were broadcast in Belarus on the First Channel with commentary by Ales Kruglyakov.
+BTRC appointed Elena Ponomareva as its spokesperson to announce the results of the Belarusian televote during the final.

 Semi-final

 Angelica Agurbash took part in technical rehearsals on 12 and 14 May, followed by dress rehearsals on 18 and 19 May.
 Prior to the semi-final, Belarus was considered by bookmakers to be the fourth most likely country to advance into the final.

 The Belarusian performance featured Angelica Agurbash performing a choreographed routine on stage wearing a golden outfit together with four male backing dancers wearing denim outfits with white collars which was based on the Tsarist court servants.
-Agurbash's outfit was removed twice during the performance, firstly revealing a blue and gold dress designed by Russian designer Valentin Yudashkin who based the design on the Ekaterina II collection, and secondly a golden skin-tight body suit containing Swarovski crystals.
+Agurbash's outfit was removed twice during the performance, firstly revealing a blue and gold dress designed by Russian designer Valentin Yudashkin who based the design on the Catherine II collection, and secondly a golden skin-tight body suit containing Swarovski crystals.
 Agurbash was also joined by two on-stage backing vocalists: Chryso Stamatopoulou and Victoria Chalkitis.

 At the end of the show, Belarus was not announced among the top 10 entries in the semi-final and therefore failed to qualify to compete in the final.
 It was later revealed that Belarus placed thirteenth in the semi-final, receiving a total of 67 points.